whugitresearch/ICSE-2019-Submission-Supplementary-Materials/README.md

 # ICSE-2019-Submission-Supplementary-Materials
-Supplementary materials for ICSE 2019.
+Supplementary materials for an ICSE 2019 submission.

 We discussed the process to reduce personal bias in Section IV-D (Data collection for competitors’ status, Step 5) in Score.pptx.